Frequently Asked Questions

 Is Telehealth Secure?

-I use GoToMeeting is secure and HIPAA compliant.
-I will send you an email prior to the session with instructions on how to access the meeting which is quick and easy.
-GoToMeeting is HIPAA compliant in order to protect your privacy and confidentiality.
+I use Simple Practice which is secure and HIPAA compliant.
+I will send you an email with a link prior to the session with instructions on how to access the meeting which is quick and easy.
+HIPAA compliant essentially means that your privacy and confidentiality are protected.
 On my end, I will be in my

 Benefits of Telehealth